L-system: Parametric grammars

 as the "x" parameter of a(x,y) is explicitly transformed to a "1" and the "y" parameter of a is incremented by one.

 Parametric grammars allow line lengths and branching angles to be determined by the grammar, rather than the turtle interpretation methods.
 Also, if age is given as a parameter for a module, rules can change depending on the age of a plant segment, allowing animations of the entire life-cycle of the tree to be created.

 Bi-directional grammars

 The bi-directional model explicitly separates the symbolic rewriting system from the shape assignment.
 For example, the string rewriting process in the Example 2 (Fractal tree) is independent on how graphical operations are assigned to the symbols.
 In other words, an infinite number of draw methods are applicable to a given rewriting system.

 The bi-directional model consists of 1) a forward process constructs the derivation tree with production rules, and 2) a backward process realizes the tree with shapes in a stepwise manner (from leaves to the root).
 Each inverse-derivation step involves essential geometric-topological reasoning.
 With this bi-directional framework, design constraints and objectives are encoded in the grammar-shape translation.
 In architectural design applications, the bi-directional grammar features consistent interior connectivity and a rich spatial hierarchy.

+L-system Construction and Inference

+Manual L-System Construction

+Historically, the construction of L-systems relied heavily on manual efforts by experts, requiring detailed measurements, domain knowledge, and significant time investment.
+The process often involved analyzing biological structures and encoding their developmental rules into L-systems, symbol by symbol.
+This labor-intensive method made creating accurate models for complex processes both tedious and error-prone.